db-migrate/node-db-migrate/README.md

 #### Scope Configuration

 You can also configure the scope to specify a sub configuration.
-Currently you can only define database and schema within this config.
+Currently you can only define a database and schema which you want to switch to within this config.

-This config file is used to tell db-migrate to switch to the `database` or `schema`.
-Databases is used for most databases, except **postgres** which needs the schema variable.
+This config file tells db-migrate to switch to the specified `database` or `schema`.
+The `database` option switches to the specified database, this is what you want most of the time.
+The `schema` option switches to the specified schema, which is a concept that is related to special databases like **postgres**.
+Therefor you can't use schema with any other db than **postgres**.

-It's currently also not possible to switch the database over this config with **postgres**.
+**Note:** It's currently only possible to switch a schema when using **postgres**, as switching to a database means to create a complete new connection for **postgres**.

 ```json
 {